osai-ai/dokai/README.md

 In case of `*.rootless` images there may permission problems happen within docker container.

-If the source code is copied to the container with the command `COPY . .` make sure to change the owner of the copied files and folder with additional flag: `COPY --chown=$UID:$GID ./ ./`.
+If the source code is copied to the container with the command `COPY`, make sure to change the owner of the copied files and folders with additional flag, for example:

-For example:

 ```bash
 FROM dokai:gpu.video.opt.rootless